General

 The physical separation between London and New York impacts more than just the distance traveled.
 It also creates a time difference between the two cities.
 Due to the 5-hour time zone difference, when it is midday in London, it is early morning in New York.
 The time difference can also present logistical challenges for businesses and individuals conducting activities between the two cities.
 However, despite these geographical and time differences, the connection between London and New York has endured and flourished, creating a foundation for cultural, economic, and historic exchange between these two iconic metropolises.

-See also What Is There To Do In Manhattan New York
+See also What Is The New Bill Passed In New York